Zaltarba/blog/_posts/2025-09-21-WarnerBrosMerger.md

 The expected value under your assumptions is 20.40\\$, which is above the current price 19\\$.
 That suggests a potential edge *if* your assumptions are more accurate than the market’s.
 When making a are more complex model, you should take into account also the time required for the deal to go trough, and think more into target and fallback distributions than fixed parameters.

-## Case Study: Warner Bros Discovery & Paramount/Skydance  {#case-study-warner-bros-discovery-paramountskydance}
+## Warner Bros Discovery & Paramount/Skydance  {#case-study-warner-bros-discovery-paramountskydance}

 ### Deal Overview  {#deal-overview}